 The conclusion of my strange little tale.
+Please feel free to leave your comments.
+Criticisms and compliments are equally appreciated.

 We seldom receive visitors from the outside world.
 What, after all, would anyone come here seeking?
 We attract vagabonds, and drifters, and storytellers.
 The flotsam and jetsam of society, and those seeking their own truth in the lives of others.